mahaarbo/urdf2casadi/README.md

 # URDF2CASADI
 A module for generating the forward kinematics of a robot from a URDF.
 It can generate the forward kinematics represented as a dual quaternion or a transformation matrix. `urdf2casadi` works both in python 2 and 3, and any platform that supports `CasADi` and `urdf_parser_py`.

+## Other libraries
+This module is implemented in Python, and was intended to explore a CasADi approach to forward kinematics and rigid body dynamics algorithms based on URDFs.
+For a more real-time control applicable alternative, consider the [Pinocchio](https://github.com/stack-of-tasks/pinocchio).

 ## Installation
 With ROS:
 1. [Get ROS](http://www.ros.org/install/) (actually anything that installs `urdfdom_py`/`urdf_parser_py` will do).